yegor256/blog/_drafts/manager.md

 By the way, I [googled](https://www.google.com/search?q=questions+you+never+ask+your+boss) "questions you never ask your boss" and found a lot of articles, which suggest to prohibit many different questions.
-I'm not surprised, but none of them mention the question I'm talking about.
+I'm not surprised, none of them mention the question I'm talking about.